What Is Disability Insurance & How Does It Work?

 • Mental health conditions that limit your ability to work

-Coverage may last for years or until retirement, depending on the policy, typically starting after a day waiting period.
-Social Security Disability Insurance offers long-term benefits for those who qualify, but private policies are often necessary to supplement the limited income from Social Security.
+Coverage may last for several years or until retirement, depending on the policy.
+Benefits usually begin after a longer waiting period.
+Social Security Disability Insurance may provide long-term benefits for those who qualify, but private coverage can help supplement that income.

 Group Disability Insurance vs. Social Security Disability Insurance